SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 ---
 ```

-Let's analyse the small difference between this new numbers-generator-service service and the previous one.
+Let's analyze the small difference between this new numbers-generator-service service and the previous one.
 The numbers-generator-service add two small changes:
-_ Add a section "dependencies" inside the spec section, and put the library Axios that be available for consumption inside the service.
+_ Add a section "dependencies" inside the spec section and put the library Axios that be available for consumption inside the service.
-- In the source section, you are able to see the URL for the number-generator-service service declared and being consumed 5 times in a loop
+- In the source section, you can see the URL for the number-generator-service service declared and being consumed five times in a loop

-The last call of the lambda transforms the content of the Array variable into JSON format to be consumed by our web app lately.
+The last call of the lambda transforms the Array variable's content into JSON format to be consumed by our web app lately.

 Your *deployment.yaml* should look like this now: